-Below Expectations/Need Meets Expectations Exceeds Expectations Exemplary Improvement

-12 Approaches patient care with a whole person approach (body, mind, and spirit) as part of managing patient's medical issues.

-- Student Doctor does not use a whole person approach with patient care. - Student Doctor uses a whole person approach with constant prompting. - Student Doctor uses a whole person approach with minimal prompting. - Student Doctor uses a whole person approach without prompting.

-13 Demonstrates high level of professionalism expected of a medical student.

-Below Expectations/Need Meets Expectations Exceeds Expectations Exemplary Improvement

-14 Demonstrates appropriate medical knowledge in their current year of education.

-Below Expectations/Need Meets Expectations Exceeds Expectations Exemplary Improvement

-15 Demonstrates excellent interpersonal and communication skills (phone calls, emails, conversations).

-Below Expectations/Need Meets Expectations Exceeds Expectations Exemplary Improvement

-16 Demonstrates self-directed learning on a regular basis.

-Below Expectations/Need Meets Expectations Exceeds Expectations Exemplary Improvement
+Below Expectations/Need

-17 Contributes to a patient care culture of quality and safety.
+Improvement

+Updated 12/11/2024 20

-Below Expectations/Need Meets Expectations Exceeds Expectations Exemplary Improvement
+Exceeds Expectations

+Exemplary
-18 Based on the Student Doctor's performance during this clerkship:

-- O This individual demonstrates knowledge and abilities BELOW what is expected of an incoming third year student. - O This individual demonstrates knowledge and abilities expected of an incoming third year student. - O This individual is advancing and demonstrates additional knowledge and abilities but is not yet performing at the level of an incoming fourth year student. - O This individual continues to advance and demonstrates additional knowledge and abilities, consistently including the majority of those targeted for an incoming fourth year student. - O This individual has advanced so that he or she now substantially demonstrates the knowledge and skills targeted for medical school.
-This level is designated as the graduation target. - O This individual has advanced beyond performance targets set for medical school and is demonstrating 'aspirational' goals which might describe the performance of a resident.
+Below Expectations/Need Improvement Meets Expectations Exceeds Expectations Exemplary 12 Approaches patient care with a whole person approac h (body, mind, and spirit) as part of managing patient's medical issues.
+Student Doctor does not uso a whole person approa ch with nationt care not use a whole person approa a whole person approach with c a whole person approach with r a whole person approach witho 13 Demonstrates high level of professionalism expected of a medical student.
+Below Expectations/Need Meets Expectations Exceeds Expectations Exemplary Improvement ' · , , 14 Demonstrates appropria te medical knowledge in their current year of education.
+Below Expectations/Need Meets Expectations Exceeds Expectations Exemplary Improvement Below Expectations/Need Improvement Meets Expectations Exceeds Expectations Exemplary 16 Demonstrates self-direct ed learning on a regular basis i.
+Below Expectations/Need Improvement Meets Expectations Exceeds Expectations Exemplary 17 Contributes to a patient care culture of quality and saf fety.
+Below Expectations/Need Meets Expectations Exceeds Expectations Exemplary Improvement Weets Expectations Exceeds Expectations Exemplary 18 Based on the Student Do octor's performance during th is clerkship: O This individual demor nstrates knowledge and abilities BELOW what is expected of an inc oming third year student.
+This individual demor nstrates knowledge and abilities expected of an incoming third year r student.
+This individual is adva incoming fourth year onal knowledge and abilities but is not yet performing at the level of an 2 ros additional knowledge and abilit ios consistently including the majority This individual continues to advance and demonstrates additional knowledge and abilities, consistently including the majority of those targeted for an incoming fourth year student.
+O This individual has ad 2 , ubstantially demonstrates the knov vledge and skills targeted for medical rgets set for medical school and is demonstrating 'aspirational' goals which might describe the performance of a resident.
 This is an honors designation that only applies to the top 10% of graduating medical students.